 Glenn earned the Doctor of Musical Arts degree in Performance and Literature at the University of Illinois Champaign-Urbana where he studied with Tom Siwe, the Master of Arts in Performance at Eastern Illinois University where he studied with Johnny Lee Lane, the Bachelor of Music in Performance at Baldwin-Wallace University where he studied with George Kiteley, and completed post-doctoral studies in contemporary music and orchestral percussion at Cleveland State University where he studied with Edwin London, Jay Burnham, and Tom Freer.
 His principal teachers include Harold Damas, George Kiteley, Johnny Lee Lane, Tom Siwe, and Jay Burnham.
-Glenn also studied orchestral percussion with Tom Freer, drumset with John Riley, Lewis Nash, and John Hollenbeck, Afro-Cuban percussion with Roberto Vizcaino, Fermin Nani, and Santiago Nani at the National School of the Arts in Havana, Cuba, with Giovanni Hidalgo, Horacio Hernandez, Glen Velez, Jamie Haddad, and Trichy Sankaran at the Berklee College of Music World Percussion Festival, drum circle facilitation with Christine Stevens, ethnomusicology with Bruno Nettl, Charles Capwell, Tom Torino, and Larry Gushee, and jazz composition with Alan Horney.
+Glenn studied orchestral percussion with Tom Freer, drumset with John Riley, Lewis Nash, and John Hollenbeck, Afro-Cuban percussion with Roberto Vizcaino, Fermin Nani, and Santiago Nani at the National School of the Arts in Havana, Cuba, with Giovanni Hidalgo, Horacio Hernandez, Glen Velez, Jamie Haddad, and Trichy Sankaran at the Berklee College of Music World Percussion Festival, drum circle facilitation with Christine Stevens, ethnomusicology with Bruno Nettl, Charles Capwell, Tom Torino, and Larry Gushee, and jazz composition with Alan Horney.

-Glenn has recorded and served as executive producer with the Youngstown Percussion Collective, and recorded with Dave Morgan, Ron Coulter, John Hollenbeck, Cleveland Chamber Symphony, Scott Wyatt, Amanda Powell, Air Force Band of Mid-America, Youngstown State University Wind Ensemble, Ludwig Masters Publications, and myriad jingles.
+Glenn has recorded and served as executive producer with the Youngstown Percussion Collective, and recorded with Dave Morgan, Ron Coulter, John Hollenbeck, Cleveland Chamber Symphony, Scott Wyatt, Amanda Powell, Steve Cipriano, Air Force Band of Mid-America, Youngstown State University Wind Ensemble, Ludwig Masters Publications, and myriad jingles.

 His symphonic and contemporary music credits include conductors such as Giora Bernstein, Jeffery Siegel, Anton Coppola, Edwin London, Gunther Schuller, Paul Martin Zonn, Peter Schickele, aka P.D.Q.
 Bach, ensembles such as Colorado Music Festival, Skaneateles Chamber Music Festival, "Artist In Residence" at Baldwin-Wallace University with the contemporary/world percussion group BATTU, Cleveland Chamber Symphony, Cleveland Ballet, Ohio Chamber Orchestra, Cleveland Opera, Pittsburgh Symphony Percussion Section, Robert Page Singers, Akron Symphony, Richmond (IN) Symphony, Springfield (IL) Symphony, Youngstown Symphony, Duluth-Superior Symphony, Champaign-Urbana Symphony, Lake Superior Chamber Orchestra, Dance Theater of Harlem, Cleveland Dance Collective, and artists such as Paul Sperry, Julie Newell, Robert Weirich, Robert Van Sice, and Ben Toth.

 Glenn was born and raised in Berea, on the west side of Cleveland, and began playing drums at the age of two; the drums a gift from his uncle - a high school band director.
 Glenn began formal lessons in fourth grade with Cleveland area jazz drummer and vibraphonist Harold Damas, with whom he studied for twelve years.
-Glenn began performing professionally in tenth grade with the west-side based band “The Fudales” and also began teaching private students while at Berea High School.
-During high school Glenn studied at the Baldwin-Wallace College Summer Music Clinics with George Kiteley and at the Ludwig Drum Company Percussion Symposiums with Joe Morello, Alan Dawson, Ed Shaughnessy, Leigh Howard Stevens, David Friedman, David Samuels, Al Payson, Charlie Christian, Fred Sanford, Carmine Appice, Marv Dahlgren, Charles Dowd, David Charles, and others.
+Glenn began performing professionally in tenth grade with the west-side of Cleveland based band “The Fudales” and also began teaching private students while at Berea High School.
+During high school Glenn studied at the Baldwin-Wallace College Summer Music Clinics with George Kiteley and at the Ludwig Drum Company Summer Percussion Symposiums with Joe Morello, Alan Dawson, Ed Shaughnessy, Leigh Howard Stevens, David Friedman, David Samuels, Al Payson, Charlie Christian, Fred Sanford, Carmine Appice, Marv Dahlgren, Charles Dowd, David Charles, and others.

 In 1986-87 Glenn accepted his first full-time university teaching position as Tri-College Visiting Lecturer at the University of Minnesota-Moorhead, North Dakota State University, and Concordia College, where he taught applied percussion, percussion ensemble, percussion methods, and coached the NDSU Drumline.
 He also served as principal timpani/percussion with the Fargo-Moorhead Symphony.

-From 1988-94 Glenn lived in Lakewood, Ohio and was a freelance artist in the Cleveland/northeast Ohio area.
+From 1988-94 Glenn lived in Lakewood and worked as a freelance artist in the Cleveland/northeast Ohio area.
 He was a member of the world percussion quartet BATTU "artists in-residence" at Baldwin Wallace College.
 BATTU toured Ohio, Pennsylvania, and Texas and presented hundreds of performances and clinics for Young Audiences of Greater Cleveland.
-Glenn served as principal and assistant principal percussion with the award winning Cleveland Chamber Symphony, including myriad world premieres, tours to the Ball State University New Music Festival and Harvard University, and nine recordings on Gunther Schueller's GM label.
+Glenn served as principal and assistant principal percussion with the award-winning Cleveland Chamber Symphony, including myriad world premieres, tours to the Ball State University New Music Festival and Harvard University, and nine compact disc recordings on Gunther Schueller's GM label.
 Glenn also performed with Cleveland Ballet, Cleveland Opera, Ohio Chamber Orchestra, Colorado Music Festival in Boulder, Robert Page Singers, and appeared as soloist with the Baldwin-Wallace College Conservatory Symphony Orchestra.
 He performed Cleveland Opera’s world premiere of Stewart Copeland’s opera Holy Blood and Crescent Moon and played with rock & roll legend Chuck Berry.
 Glenn completed two years of post-doctoral studies at Cleveland State University where he studied contemporary music with Edwin London, served as personnel manager and principal percussion with the New Music Associates - a professional ensemble in-residence at CSU, and studied orchestral percussion with Tom Freer and Jay Burnham of the Cleveland Orchestra.
 Glenn taught at the Baldwin-Wallace College Preparatory Department, taught timpani and drumset for twelve summers at the United States Percussion Camp, and taught world music at Cuyahoga Community College.
 In 1994 he was awarded a professional research grant from the Ohio Arts Council to study Afro-Cuban folkloric percussion with Roberto Vizciano, Fermin Nani, and Santiago Nani at the National School of the Arts in Havana, Cuba.